 The Designated Safeguarding Lead for Langley Primary School is Dr Tony James.
 The Deputy Designated Safeguarding Leads for Langley Primary School are Ms Susan Savage, Mrs Cath Waterworth and Mrs Jan Lovelock.
-Our Safeguarding Governor is Petra Stanaway
+Our Safeguarding Governor are Jacob Walker and Petra Stanaway

 The school is part of a project that is run jointly between schools and West Midlands Police.
 Operation Encompass is the reporting to schools, prior to the start of the next school day, when a child or young person has exposed to, or involved in, any domestic incident.

 Operation Encompass ensures that a member of school staff is trained to allow them to liaise with the local authority and to use the information that has been shared, in confidence, to ensure that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, or exposed to, a domestic abuse incident.
 At Langley this person is Susan Savage.

 We are keen to offer the best support possible to all our pupils and we believe this is extremely beneficial for all those involved and it will ensure that we can meet the emotional needs of all of our children in very difficult situations.

 Child Sexual Exploitation, or CSE, is a form of sexual abuse which sees children/young people being manipulated or coerced into sexual activity for receiving ‘something’ such as; gifts, money, food, attention, somewhere to stay etc.